Seatis/my-teaching-materials/workshop/java-gap-filler-day/workshop/SplitString.md

 # Split String
- - Write a function that receives a string and an unsigned integer
+ - Write a function that receives a string and an integer
  - The function should return an array of strings, with two string in it
  - The first string should be the first part of the original string
  - Characters in range [0,index-1].